bouncepaw/bouncepaw.github.io/_posts/2019-07-07-sequira-en.md

 ![](https://bouncepaw.github.io/data/img/keebs/wakizashi.jpg)

 When using chorded keyboards you don't press a key to type a character, you press a combination of keys, the chord, just like on piano.
-I'm not going to tell a lot about it; if you speak Russian, you can read my article about it (or just watch pictures).
-Also check out source code in C with comments in English.
+I'm not going to tell a lot about it; if you speak Russian, you can read [my article](https://bouncepaw.github.io/wakizashi-ru) about it (or just watch pictures).
+Also check out [source code](https://github.com/bouncepaw/wakizashi) in C with comments in English.

 Wakizashi taught me that chords are a real thing and that it's really possible to create a keyboard by myself!
 However, as a heavy Emacs and tiling WM user back then, I needed to be able to press hotkeys easily; it wasn't easy to do.

 > Wakizashi inspired the author of Catboard to create his own chorded keyboard [Kladenets](https://github.com/ibnteo/kladenets).
+I think it's much cooler than Wakizashi.

 Lessons learned, onto the real keyboard.